 If red isn’t your thing, there’s a more subtle black/grey version of the jersey available too.

-If blocks of colour and printed graphics aren’t your thing, look no further than the POC Trail.
+If blocks of color and printed graphics aren’t your thing, look no further than the POC Trail.
 Its understated style is matched by the fact it doesn’t even feel like a bike jersey – although it’s made from nylon, it has a cotton-like finish that makes it feel like you’re wearing a high-quality heavyweight T-shirt.

 The Trail is warm enough to be worn on its own for spring evening rides and even on warmer days it doesn’t feel like you’re about to overheat.
 And the beauty of it feeling like cotton but not actually being cotton is that it dries faster.
 It’s treated with a Polygiene antibacterial finish, so it stays pong free for longer too.
 This is handy when you want to go straight from your bike to the bar, which you can easily do in this top too.